Skip to content

 Create the service interceptor project

-The service interceptor project is created, and the server-services-interceptor-archetype is added.
+The server-services-interceptor-archetype has been added.
 Once you add the archetype, interceptorName will appear under Additional Properties.

 Configure advanced settings